 Each GSCWM summer camp has an Instagram page to give families and campers a glimpse into camp life both during camp and the off-season.
-It's a great way to learn about what is happening at camp and to see updates on what the girls are doing!
+It's a great way to learn about what is happening at camp!
 While camp staff strive to post updates frequently, the campers are our first priority and we cannot guarantee that the camp pages will be updated on a regular schedule.
 Posting frequency and content will vary between camps.
 Camp staff will not post updates or photos of individual campers.
-Additionally, if you have designated during the registration process that your camper cannot have her photo taken, she will not appear in photos.
+Additionally, if you have designated during the registration process that your camper cannot have their photo taken, they will not appear in photos.
 Please do not use Instagram as a way to contact Camp - please email or call the main camp number.